 When Australia II finally crossed the finishing line (after coming from 3 races to 1 down), the nation celebrated as never before.

 The late Prime Minister Bob Hawke summed it up…”any boss who sacks anyone today for not turning up is a bum!”

 The Confederation of Australian Sport voted the Australia II victory as the ‘greatest team performance in 200 years of Australian sport’.

 America’s Cup winner, Olympic bronze medalist and multiple world Etchell class sailing champion, John is a Legend of the Sport Australia Hall of Fame.

-John is currently president of Swimming Australia and Chair of the Sport Australia Hall Fame and former chair of the Alannah and Madeline Children’s Foundation.
+John is currently Chair of the Sport Australia Hall Fame and former president of Swimming Australia, chair of the Alannah and Madeline Children’s Foundation.

 John has an Honorary Doctorate from Victoria University and is a Vice Chancellor Professorial Fellow at Monash University.